 Meet the Board of Directors at Heaven’s Gait Ranch

-From a very young age, Margaret Mary learned the value of giving.
+From a young age, Margaret Mary learned the value of giving.
 Raised by a U.S. army veteran and a special education aide, she saw her parents devote their lives to causes much greater than themselves.
-As a result, Margaret Mary pursued a career in secondary education after graduating from Marquette University as an Evans Scholar.
-Over the years, she worked for both private and public education programs, teaching students in rural areas while also tutoring young women from inner cities.
+As a result, Margaret Mary pursued a career in education after earning a BS & BA from Marquette University as an Evans Scholar.
+Over the years, she worked for both private & public schools, teaching students in rural areas while also tutoring young women from inner cities.

-Throughout her experience as a high school English teacher, Margaret Mary also developed a theater program that mainstreamed students with varied backgrounds, personalities, and special needs onto the stage.
-While striving to build this program, she was introduced to individuals and families who benefited from equine-assisted activities and therapies.
-And because of their positive testimonials, she began volunteering at a nearby PATH Member Center.
-Margaret Mary immediately fell in love with the program, its horses, and their efforts—so much so that she decided to make a life change and professionally explore the nonprofit sector.
+As a licensed, professional educator, Margaret Mary was introduced to individuals and families who benefited from equine-assisted activities and therapeutic riding, and because of their positive testimonials, she began volunteering at a nearby PATH Member Center.
+Margaret Mary immediately fell in love with the program, its horses, and their efforts—so much so that she decided to make a life change and professionally commit to the nonprofit sector.

-Fueling the move to Cedar Grove from Madison, WI, Heaven’s Gait Ranch has been more than a life-changing pursuit for Brian.
+Heaven’s Gait Ranch has been more than a life-changing pursuit for Brian.
 “It has been eye opening and incredibly rewarding,” he says.
-As an active member of PATH International, Brian has worked diligently with other therapeutic riding facilities to get Heaven’s Gait Ranch off the ground.
-Through this experience, he has gained invaluable exposure to the industry.
-He states, “I’m so excited to share what we have learned and what we have been able to build.”
+As a former member of PATH International, Brian worked diligently with other therapeutic riding facilities to get Heaven’s Gait Ranch off the ground, and today he plays an integral role in its stewardship and strategic planning.
+Through his experience, he has gained invaluable exposure to the industry, and he states, “I’m so excited to share what we have learned and what we have been able to build.”
 He is very proud to bring this long-held family aspiration to fruition.

 After serving 20 years in the military, Mark is excited to give back to those who have already given so much.
 As a two-tour, combat infantryman in The Republic of South Vietnam, Mark most notably enjoyed serving as a Scout Dog Platoon Commander because of the special bond that evolved between his men and their animals.
 Years later, Mark still recalls how this bond enabled people to develop empathy.